HTMOT : Hierarchical Topic Modelling Over Time: Conclusion

-We have proposed a new model for topic modelling capable of modelling hierarchy and time jointly as well as a novel implementation of Gibbs sampling for hierarchical topic models.
+We have proposed a new model for topic modelling capable of modelling hierarchy and time jointly.
+Through examples, we have demonstrated how combining hierarchy and temporality provides us with a more fine grained understanding of a corpus through detailed sub-topics which can represent specific events.
+Moreover, we developed a novel implementation of Gibbs sampling for hierarchical topic models.
 This implementation provides a fast alternative to SVI that makes Gibbs sampling a viable solution for training such complex models.
-Furthermore, we have discussed the flaws in the Word Intrusion task and coherence measures and pointed the need for a better and multi-factorial evaluation method, especially for hierarchical topic models.
 Moreover, we have shown how extracting entities can help interpret and understand topics at a deeper level.
-Finally, we have developed a tool to visualize topics, their hierarchy, temporality as well as their top words, documents and entities.

-To experiment with our model, we performed an environment scanning of the space industry in 2020.
-Results show recent developments such as the new spacecrafts being developed (SpaceX's starship, Boeing's Starliner, NASA's SLS and NASA's Orion) or the growing number of asteroid sampling missions.

-Future work includes developing better topic evaluation methods, experimenting with mini-batch stochastic Gibbs sampling to speed up the inference and incorporating topic correlation and/or sentiment analysis for a more complete topic model.
-Moreover, the beta distribution currently used to model temporality is mono-modal which does not reflect the complex reality of topic evolution.
-A mixture of beta or a more complex distribution could be used to improve upon the current solution by enabling time for high-level topics.